 Heroes

 In Ukrainian the inscription reads "ТИМ ХТО ВРЯТУВАВ СВіТ".
 In English, this translates to "Heroes Who Saved The World", referring to the brave firemen who attended the blaze at reactor number four, pretty much unaware what they were facing.
 Almost every one of them perished very soon afterwards.
-Many, many people were drafted in from the then Soviet Union to help with extinguishing the blazing reactor and the subsequent clean up operation.
-Those 'liquidators' who survived often suffered severe health problems,
+Many people were drafted in from the then Soviet Union to help extinguish the blazing reactor and work on the subsequent clean up operation.
+It was so dangerous that it was only possible to work for a few minutes and then be replaced.
+Those so called 'liquidators' who survived often suffered severe health problems but the true numbers of those who died are not known.

 Röntgen